ethereum/EIPs/EIPS/eip-1.md

 ### EIP Process

-The following is the standardization process for all EIPs in all tracks:
+The following is the overall standardization process for all EIPs in all tracks.
+The diagram shows all of the states a document can be in and the transitions beteen those states.

 ![EIP Status Diagram](../assets/eip-1/EIP-process-update.jpg)

+*Note: For Core EIPs only Draft, Withdrawn, and Final are used.
+In between them, the Core Developers are responsible for their own process.*

 #### Idea